OData/OData.Neo/README.md

-# OData.NxT
+# OData Neo

 [![OData Neo Build](https://github.com/OData/OData.Neo/actions/workflows/dotnet.yml/badge.svg)](https://github.com/OData/OData.Neo/actions/workflows/dotnet.yml)
 [![The Standard - COMPLIANT](https://img.shields.io/badge/The_Standard-COMPLIANT-2ea44f)](https://github.com/hassanhabib/The-Standard)
 [![The Standard Community](https://img.shields.io/discord/934130100008538142?color=%237289da&label=The%20Standard%20Community&logo=Discord)](https://discord.gg/vdPZ7hS52X)

-This is OData NxT.
+This is OData Neo.
 The next generation of OData Protocol implementation for the .NET ecosystem.
 This implementation will incorporate three new fundamental design capabilities to OData.NET.
 These capabilities are:

 ## 0. Protocol Agnosticism
 The new implementation is aiming towards creating a communication protocol-agnostic library.
 Which means that OData may no longer be tied up to RESTful APIs communication and can be used broadly across any system-to-system integration.